-Pitch accuracy is very good for a belt drive machine, due to the servo-controlled drive motor and precision motor and platter.
+Pitch accuracy is very good for a belt-drive machine.
+This is due to the servo-controlled drive motor and precision motor and platter.
 Bass is suitable weighty for a budget deck and sound staging is again very good for what you pay for one of these.
 Regas can’t hope to compete in terms of speed-accuracy with a deck like this SL-23.

-As usual, the Technics EPC-270ED cartridge is a great sounding transducer, really worth keeping in my opinion.
+As usual, the Technics EPC-270ED cartridge is a great sounding transducer, worth keeping in my opinion.
 I fit premium Japanese stylii when I can get them and these always sound lovely, easily beating the Ortofon 2M Red for example.